 - How to reset your Mac before selling it

 The great thing about Macs (and Apple products in general) is that they usually retain their resell or trade-in value fairly well compared to other machines.
-This is a great way to get some cash back to put towards your new Mac.
+When it comes down to how to upgrade to MacBook Air, you should definitely consider getting some cash back from your old Mac to put towards a new MacBook Air with M1.

 But before you put it up for sale or hand it over for trade-in, you'll want to make sure that it's physically clean (no one wants a dirty Mac), and then wipe out that hard drive and reinstall a fresh copy of macOS.

-You should also do some shopping around for the best price your old Mac can fetch if sold, or places that offer the most trade-in value.
+You should also do some shopping around for the best price your old Mac can fetch if sold or look for places that offer the most trade-in value.

-Once you get your new Mac, make sure to transfer your old Mac's data over to the new machine.
+Once you figure out how to upgrade to the MacBook Air with M1, make sure to transfer your old Mac's data over to the new machine.

 How to purchase your new MacBook Air

-The best place to purchase the new MacBook Air is directly from Apple.
+The best place to purchase the new MacBook Air with M1 is directly from Apple (opens in new tab).
 Some third-party authorized resellers, however, may have better deals on the new MacBook Air, and that can save you some dough.

 How to migrate your old Mac's data to your new MacBook Air